ArijitKar2001/hospitalapi/README.md

 - `GET /api/patient/:id/all_reports` - Get all the reports of a specific patient

 ### Doctors
-- `POST /api/doctor/register` - Add a new doctor
+- `POST /api/doctor/register` - Doctor's registration
-- `POST /api/doctor/login` - Login doctor
+- `POST /api/doctor/login` - Doctor's login

 ### Reports
 - `GET /api/reports/:status` - Get all the reports based on status